Ginden/reflect-helpers/README.md

 ```
 If `what` is an object, returns array containing `what` and objects in it's prototype chain (array ends with `null`).
 Otherwise, return `[what, null]`.
-When cyclical reference is detected (possible in IE8 and lower), function returns with current prototypes list.

 ### Modify functions